-Based on the findings of the study, Governor Cuomo announced the creation of a Regulated Marijuana Workgroup to provide advice to the State on legislative and regulatory approaches needed to protect public health, provide consumer protection, ensure public safety, address social justice issues and capture and invest tax revenue.
+Based on the findings of the study, a Regulated Marijuana Workgroup was created to provide advice to the State on legislative and regulatory approaches needed to protect public health, provide consumer protection, ensure public safety, address social justice issues and capture and invest tax revenue.

 To assist the workgroup, a series of listening sessions was held to gather input from community members and key stakeholders.

 Seventeen listening sessions were conducted across New York State in the following locations: Albany, Glens Falls, Bronx, Manhattan, Queens, Brooklyn, Staten Island, Nassau-Long Island, Newburgh, Binghamton, Buffalo, Rochester, Syracuse, Utica, Watertown, Suffolk-Long Island and Westchester.